siberianfox/g2wiki/Makefile-Notes.md

-I’m just now getting a moment to sit down at this stuff.
-Here is the Makefile documented, as I promised.
-If you think it’s worth it, we can put it on the wiki as well.

 What gets compiled:

 At the top of the Makefile is two variables, SOURCE_DIRS, and FIRST_LINK_SOURCES, that dictate where source files are located, and which ones are linked in first.